-You've made the decision to return to natural hair.
-Instead of going the quick route of the big chop, you've chosen to transition.
-This allows you to retain length.
+So, you've made the decision to return to natural hair.
+Instead of going the quick route of the big chop, you've chosen to transition, which allows you to retain length.
 The time you take to transition is up to you; some women want a very short one and plan to cut off their processed locks within several months, while other ladies want as long a transition as possible, which can be more challenging.
 Ahead, check out 10 expert-approved ways to ease your transition to natural hair, we spoke to the experts.